-- (iii) a broker-dealer with 500 or more Registered Persons; - (iv) a broker-dealer with a substantial wholesale customer base;

-(v) a broker-dealer that is approved by a national securities exchange (A) to effect transactions on an exchange as a specialist, market maker, or floor broker; or (B) to act as an institutional broker on an exchange;

-- (vi) a proprietary-trading broker-dealer; - (vii) a clearing firm;
+- (iii) a broker-dealer with 500 or more Registered Persons; - (iv) a broker-dealer with a substantial wholesale customer base; - (v) a broker-dealer that is approved by a national securities exchange (A) to effect transactions on an exchange as a specialist, market maker, or floor broker; or (B) to act as an institutional broker on an exchange; - (vi) a proprietary-trading broker-dealer; - (vii) a clearing firm;

-(viii) an individual who maintains a securities account with a registered broker or dealer but who otherwise has no material business relationship with a broker or dealer or with a Participant;

-(ix) a member of academia with expertise in the securities industry or any other industry relevant to the operation of the CAT System;
+- (viii) an individual who maintains a securities account with a registered broker or dealer but who otherwise has no material business relationship with a broker or dealer or with a Participant; - (ix) a member of academia with expertise in the securities industry or any other industry relevant to the operation of the CAT System; - (x) an institutional investor trading on behalf of a public entity or entities; - (xi) an institutional investor trading on behalf of a private entity or entities; and - (xii) an individual with significant and reputable regulatory expertise. - (c) Four of the twelve initial members of the Advisory Committee, as determined by the Operating Committee, shall have an initial term of one (1) year.

-entities;

-(x) an institutional investor trading on behalf of a public entity or entities; and

-(xi) an institutional investor trading on behalf of a private entity or

-(xii) an individual with significant and reputable regulatory expertise.

-(c) Four of the twelve initial members of the Advisory Committee, as determined by the Operating Committee, shall have an initial term of one (1) year.
 Four of the twelve initial members of the Advisory Committee, as determined by the Operating Committee, shall have an initial term of two (2) years.
 All other members of the Advisory Committee shall have a term of three (3) years.
-No member of the Advisory Committee may serve thereon for more than two consecutive terms.

-(d) The Advisory Committee shall advise the Participants on the implementation, operation, and administration of the Central Repository, including possible expansion of the Central Repository to other securities and other types of transactions.
-Members of the Advisory Committee shall have the right to attend meetings of the Operating Committee or any Subcommittee, to receive information concerning the operation of the Central Repository (subject to Section 4.13(e)), and to submit their views to the Operating Committee or any Subcommittee on matters pursuant to this Agreement prior to a decision by the Operating Committee on such matters; provided that members of the Advisory Committee shall have no right to vote on any matter considered by the Operating Committee or any Subcommittee or any Subcommitee or any Subcommittee or any Subcom

-(e) Members of the Advisory Committee shall have the right to receive information concerning the operation of the Central Repository; provided that the Operating Committee retains the authority to determine the scope and content of information supplied to the Advisory Committee, which shall be limited to that information that is necessary and appropriate for the Advisory Committee to fulfill its functions.
+No member of the Advisory Committee may serve thereon for more than two consecutive terms. - (d) The Advisory Committee shall advise the Participants on the implementation, operation, and administration of the Central Repository, including possible expansion of the Central Repository to other securities and other types of transactions.
+Members of the Advisory Committee shall have the right to attend meetings of the Operating Committee or any Subcommittee, to receive information concerning the operation of the Central Repository (subject to Section 4.13(e)), and to submit their views to the Operating Committee or any Subcommittee on matters pursuant to this Agreement prior to a decision by the Operating Committee on such matters; provided that members of the Advisory Committee shall have no right to vote on any matter considered by the Operating Committee or any Subcommittee and that the Operating Committee or any Subcommittee may meet in Executive Session if, by Majority Vote, the Operating Committee or Subcommittee determines that such an Executive Session is advisable.
+The Operating Committee may solicit and consider views on the operation of the Central Repository in addition to those of the Advisory Committee. - (e) Members of the Advisory Committee shall have the right to receive information concerning the operation of the Central Repository; provided that the Operating Committee retains the authority to determine the scope and content of information supplied to the Advisory Committee, which shall be limited to that information that is necessary and appropriate for the Advisory Committee to fulfill its functions.
 Any information received by members of the Advisory Committee in furtherance of the performance of their functions pursuant to this Agreement shall remain confidential unless otherwise specified by the Operating Committee.